 Also referred to as DUI drugs or drugged driving, driving under the influence of marijuana or drugs -- or any combination -- is a crime.
-In California, it is an offense that often has the same consequences as driving while intoxicated.
-Vehicle Code section 23152a, the specific law that discusses driving under the influence of drugs states:
+In California, it is an offense that commonly has the same consequences as driving under the influence of alcohol.
+Vehicle Code section 23152a, the specific law that discusses driving under the influence of drugs or marijuana states:

 The legal definition for the phrase

-Aside from the blood test, evidence presented by the prosecution for a DUID case will also include the comments from the arresting officer (much like in a DUI alcohol case):
+Aside from the blood test, evidence presented by the prosecution for a DUI drugs or DUI marijuana case will also include the comments from the arresting officer (much like in a DUI alcohol case):